 Provenir deployments run six months and up, typically with Provenir Professional Services involved.
 The services team does discovery, translates the existing credit policy into the platform's flow builder, integrates the data sources from the marketplace, runs user acceptance testing, and trains the team.
 The recent AI Assistant for natural-language queries is aimed at compressing time-to-value, but procurement, integration, and policy migration still drive the timeline.
 For a tier-1 bank, multi-quarter implementation is fine because the procurement cycle was longer than that anyway.

 Floowed activates same-week.
-The Decisioning Canvas is the implementation.
-The credit officer writes the first policy directly, in plain English, the same week the trial starts.
+The Decisioning Engine is the implementation.
+Credit and risk teams write the first policy directly, in plain English, the same week the trial starts.
 The 40+ integrations with LMS, bureaus, KYC, and banking are pre-built.
 The first decision happens in days.
-For a SEA lender that needs to ship in Q3, the difference between weeks and two halves is the entire decision.
+For a lender that needs to ship in Q3, the difference between weeks and two halves is the entire decision.

 Which buyer should pick which